-A new kaleidoscopic art exhibit opening in March invites you to "fall down the rabbit hole" into an 18-room experience that'll "shrink" you and introduce you to all sorts of oddities, including the illusive Cheshire Cat.
+A new kaleidoscopic art exhibit invites you to "fall down the rabbit hole" into an 18-room experience that'll "shrink" you and introduce you to all sorts of oddities, including the illusive Cheshire Cat.

-"Immersed in Wonderland," which opens near Penn Station on March 13, features the 2D, hand-painted artwork of Alexa Meade, the artist behind Ariana Grande's music video for "God is a Woman."
+"Immersed in Wonderland," will be open near Penn Station from March 13 through June and features the 2D, hand-painted artwork of Alexa Meade, the artist behind Ariana Grande's music video for "God is a Woman."

 Like Alice in Wonderland, once you step into the experience, you'll be lured by a white rabbit into "Wonderland," where you'll find a confection tagged "eat me."
 Wandering further, you'll be "shrunk down" in size on your way to a glowing keyhole that leads into another whimsical land.
 You'll paint the roses red, literally crawl into a rabbit hole and tumble through an obstacle course of oddities.